ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     in0:           9.00 V  (min =  +9.00 V, max =  +9.00 V)
     curr1:         3.00 A  (max =  +3.00 A)

-Radxa uses an I2C attached Fairchild FUSB302 USB PD controller on the board and the above negotiations [are exactly what's defined via device-tree](https://github.com/radxa/kernel/blob/5e6d32859dfb73c1cfeefcc8074282480219caab/arch/arm64/boot/dts/rockchip/rk3588-rock-5b.dts#L676-L679):
+Radxa uses an I2C attached Fairchild FUSB302 USB PD controller on the board and the above negotiations [are exactly what's defined in device-tree settings](https://github.com/radxa/kernel/blob/5e6d32859dfb73c1cfeefcc8074282480219caab/arch/arm64/boot/dts/rockchip/rk3588-rock-5b.dts#L676-L679):

     <PDO_FIXED(5000, 3000, PDO_FIXED_USB_COMM)
      PDO_FIXED(9000, 3000, PDO_FIXED_USB_COMM)
      PDO_FIXED(12000, 1500, PDO_FIXED_USB_COMM)>;

-So only powering with max voltages of 5V, 9V and 12V are considered (the USB PD chip should always choose the hightest voltage the charger advertises).
+Only 5V, 9V and 12V are defined (the USB PD chip should always choose the hightest voltage the charger advertises).
 After adjusting the values in the following way (allowing 3A instead of 1.5A with 12V and adding 15V and 20V definitions)

     <PDO_FIXED(5000, 3000, PDO_FIXED_USB_COMM)
     PDO_FIXED(9000, 3000, PDO_FIXED_USB_COMM)